MacchiatoCreamCheese/Go-senpai/README.md

 ## Conclusions

-What works today: a clean Go engine with full rule enforcement and SGF I/O, live human-vs-human and human-vs-AI play over WebSocket, a KataGo analysis pipeline that caches positions and derives per-move features, weakness detection across six themes, a deterministic orchestrator that picks concepts and drills, and an LLM review service that grounds its prose in those features and a pgvector-retrieved concept library.
+What works today: a clean Go engine with full rule enforcement and SGF I/O, live human-vs-human and human-vs-AI play over WebSocket, a KataGo analysis pipeline that caches positions and derives per-move features, weakness detection across six themes, a deterministic orchestrator that picks concepts and drills (with an action-history feedback loop that prevents repeated suggestions), an LLM review service surfaced in the game viewer, an SSE coaching chat, and a styled React frontend covering all user flows.

-What is still missing: a designed frontend (the UI is functional but unstyled) and the wiring that surfaces the LLM review and drill flow in the browser.
+What is still missing: sound effects and animations (settings exist but are not wired), multi-device settings sync (currently localStorage only), and additional weakness detectors beyond the current six themes.

 What the team learned: separating the grounded engine from the pedagogical LLM is the single most important decision — asking an LLM to read the board fails, while asking it to explain a pre-computed weakness works.
 Small integration details (the `@sabaki/shudan` Preact→React alias in Vite) can block an entire page.
 And a deterministic orchestrator around a non-deterministic LLM is easier to debug, test, and trust than a single monolithic prompt.